 If treasury shares are acquired using derivatives, the shareholders have no right to tender their shares unless the company is obliged to purchase their shares pursuant to the terms and conditions of the respective derivative contract.
 Otherwise the use of derivatives for the acquisition of treasury shares would not be possible, and the company would not be able to achieve the benefits for the company associated therewith.
-Having carefully weighed the interests of shareholders and of the company on the basis of the potential benefits to the company from the use of derivatives, the Management Board therefore considers the authorization to not grant or to restrict any right of the shareholders to be generally justified.
+Having carefully weighed the interests of shareholders and of the company on the basis of the potential benefits to the company from the use of derivatives, the Management Board therefore considers the authorization to not grant or to restrict any right of the shareholders to enter into such derivative contracts with the company and any tender right of the shareholders to be generally justified.

-As regards the use of treasury shares purchased with the use of derivatives, no difference exists to the possibilities of use proposed under agenda item 8.
-Therefore, reference is made to the report of the Management Board on agenda item 8 as regards the justification of the exclusion of the shareholders' subscription rights in connection with the use of the shares.
+As regards the use of treasury shares purchased with the use of derivatives, no difference exists to the possibilities of use proposed under agenda item 9.
+Therefore, concerning the justification of the exclusion of the shareholders' subscription rights in using the shares, reference is made to the report by the Management Board on agenda item 9.